JjayFabor/devtrack-api/.scribe/intro.md

     <strong>Base URL</strong>: <code>http://localhost</code>
 </aside>

+# DevTrack API – Developer Productivity Platform

+Welcome to the DevTrack API documentation.

 This documentation aims to provide all the information you need to work with our API.

+- Manage tasks, log learning sessions, track progress on side projects, and store programming-related notes or bugs encountered—all in a centralized and versioned API.
-    <aside>As you scroll, you'll see code examples for working with the API in different programming languages in the dark area to the right (or as part of the content on mobile).
+- As you scroll, you'll see code examples for working with the API in bash (for now) in the dark area to the right.

-    You can switch the language used with the tabs at the top right (or from the nav menu at the top left on mobile).</aside>
+**Happy coding!**